 Causes of academic procrastination

 Academic procrastination occurs when issues such as anxiety and perfectionism outweigh people’s self-control and motivation.
-This is why people often procrastinate on academic tasks even when they want to get them done, and why they only manage to get started shortly before the deadline, when the increasing pressure finally pushes them to do their work.
+This is why students often procrastinate on academic tasks even when they want to get them done, and why they only manage to get started shortly before the deadline, when the increasing pressure finally pushes them to do their work.

 - Anxiety, for example when it comes to being anxious about studying in general.